Steelmaker Voestalpine may pause U.S. investments - CEO

 “The United States remains attractive but it could be that there is a certain pause in our investment activity until the political conditions are calculable,” Wolfgang Eder told ORF radio, without specifying what those investment were.

-Voestalpine operates 47 sites with an annual revenue of nearly one billion euros (890.47 million pounds)in the United States.
+Voestalpine operates 47 sites with an annual revenue of nearly one billion euros ($1.23 billion) in the United States.
 It opened a $1 billion sponge-iron plant in Texas in late 2016.